 Sports Basement at Crissy Field.

 Two group campsites are available for general public rental.
-Each site can accommodate up to 30 people and features a fire pit, a free-standing barbeque grill, and picnic tables.
+Each site can accommodate up to 30 people and features a fire pit, a free-standing barbeque grill, food storage lockers, and picnic tables.
 Rob Hill has restrooms but no showers.
+The Great Room and Fire Circle are reserved for education programs only.

 A reservation and permit are required for camping at Rob Hill.
 Use of a campsite is $125 per site per night, with a maximum stay of 3 nights.
 Payments are by credit card only; fees are non-refundable.
 A minimum of three working days is required to process reservations.

-Military: All veterans and active duty personnel get a reduced rate on campground use.
+Military: All veterans, retired and active duty personnel get a reduced rate on campground use.
 Use of campsite is $75 per site per night.
 Military members must present a valid military ID with application form.

 - RV, pop-up and camper-truck camping is not allowed in the Presidio.
 No hook-ups available.

-- Reservations begin at 2 pm and end at noon the following day.
+- Reservations begin at 12 pm and end at 11 am the following day.

 - Service dogs are the only pets allowed.